pnp/blog/content/post/sharepoint-online-how-to-change-the-placeholder-text-in-the.md

 (sub) site or an entire site collection using PnP PowerShell.
 Follow below steps to change the placeholder text in the search box:

-## Install/Update PnP PowerShell module:
+## Install/Update PnP PowerShell module

 You can run the following command to install the PnP PowerShell cmdlets: